-Products of Hawaii now merit their own festivals and trade shows throughout the year.
-"Made in Hawaii" is a label to be touted.
-Here are a few places to start looking.
+Products of Hawaii now merit their own festivals and trade shows throughout the year, and MADE IN HAWAII is a label to be touted.
+Here are a few places to score some finds.

-- Academy Shop (in the Honolulu Academy of Arts; @ 808/523-8703): The recent expansion of the Honolulu Academy of Arts made a good thing even better.
+- Academy Shop (in the Honolulu Academy of Arts; © 808/523-8703): The recent expansion of the Honolulu Academy of Arts made a good thing even better.
 You'll find a stunning selection of art books, stationery, jewelry, basketry, beadwork, ikats, saris, ethnic fabrics, fiber vessels, accessories, and contemporary gift items representing the art and craft traditions of the world.
 See p.
-247. - Alii Antiques of Kailua II (@ 808/ 261-1705): Make a beeline here, particularly if you have a weakness for busy, noisy flagship Hawaii Kai dining room with the trademark open kitchen.
-Roy Yamaguchi's deft way with local ingredients, nostalgic ethnic preparations, and fresh fish makes his menu, which changes daily, a novel experience every time.
-Yamaguchi's special dinners with vintners are a Honolulu staple.
-See p.
-157.
+244. - Avanti Fashion (© 808/924-1668 and 808/922-2828): In authentic